UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 Anyways, my point is, I ended up giving up - I told myself I wouldn’t give up, but I did, so here I am.

-**Maybe “giving up” was exactly what led me here** - to creating Learn With Locals.
+**Maybe 'giving up' was exactly what led me here** - to creating Learn With Locals.

 I think it was perhaps an inevitable path that finally led me to stop chasing down a job with Airbnb.